-Like I said in my last review, today let’s steer clear from action titles and into one of my personal favorite graphic adventures.
-And since I failed to review a Star Wars themed game this month’s fifth, let’s remedy that with another George Lucas’ former intellectual property.
+Like I said in my last review, today let’s steer clear from action titles and into one of my personal favourite graphic adventures.
+And since I failed to review a Star Wars themed game this month’s 5th, let’s remedy that with another of George Lucas’ former intellectual properties.
 I’m talking about Indiana Jones and The Last Crusade.

 Indiana Jones and The Last Crusade: The Graphic Adventure was made by Lucasarts and originally released in 1989 for Amiga, Atari ST and DOS.
 The following year it was ported to the Macintosh and released in CD-ROM format for DOS and FM Towns.
 The CD-ROM version was re-released in 1992 for the CD-TV, in 2009 for Windows and again in 2016 for Linux.

 The original floppy version features EGA 16-color graphics and the CD-ROM version features VGA 256-color graphics, but no speech whatsoever, unlike other Lucasarts CD-ROM titles.

 But before we start with the game, let’s look at the cover:

 It makes sense that a movie-inspired game uses one of the official movie posters as the box cover.
 For those very few who haven’t watched the movie, this cover features the movie’s 2 main actors: Harrison Ford as Indiana Jones (on the left) and Sean Connery (on the right) as Henry Jones Sr., Indy’s dad.

 As you can see, it features the Holy Grail, the Grail diary (a very important item in the game, as you’ll see) along with some still shots from both the movie and the game.
 I have to confess I like the back cover more than the front cover.
 Just add Indy’s iconic hat and whip and you would have an original cover more than appropriate for this game.